-When viewed from the residential area, the upper portion of the proposed facility will be visible from a number of vantage points, as is depicted in the photomontage depictions at Appendix 3.
+When viewed from the residential area, the upper portion of the proposed facility will be visible from a number of vantage points.

-The montages, and following images, show that the proposed facility will be seen in conjunction with other elements in the environment, including the built form of the residential area, the industrial area further south, and vertical elements such as power poles and power lines and mature vegetation.
+The following images show that the proposed facility will be seen in conjunction with other elements in the environment, including the built form of the residential area, the industrial area further south, and vertical elements such as power poles and power lines and mature vegetation.

-When viewed from around 500m north-west, on Cooerwull Road, the proposed facility will be entirely screened due to the mature vegetation that is in the vicinity and lining the roadway.
+When viewed from around 400m north-west, on Cooerwull Road, the proposed facility will be entirely screened due to the mature vegetation that is in the vicinity and lining the roadway.
 This is seen in Image 5, below.

-Image 5: View towards the proposed site location from Cooerwull Road, approximately 500m north-west - Source: Waveconn
+Image 5: View towards the proposed site location from Cooerwull Road, approximately 370m north-west - Source: Waveconn

 The impact of the existing vegetation surrounding the site location is shown in image 6 below.
-Even at a closer distance of around 160m north, the proposed facility will benefit from mature vegetation, and will also be seen in conjunction with other vertical elements including power lines and power poles.
+Even at a closer distance of around 130m north, the proposed facility will benefit from mature vegetation, and will also be seen in conjunction with other vertical elements including power lines and power poles.

-Image 6: View towards the proposed site location from Fullagar Avenue, approximately 160m north - Source: Waveconn
+Image 6: View towards the proposed site location from Fullagar Avenue, approximately 130m north - Source: Waveconn